×

 When we asked people about industries and career opportunities in Mazatlan, they reponded:

 "Most expats here are retirees, but I do know several people who operate their own businesses, such as computer repair, construction, publishing, operating restaurants, teaching English.
-Most expats who are employees, have either been sent here by their foreign employers, or sell real estate or timeshares--and with the current economy, they are struggling with that," remarked one expat living in Mazatlan, Mexico.
+Most expats who are employees, have either been sent here by their foreign employers, or sell real estate or timeshares--and with the current economy, they are struggling with that," explained one expat living in Mazatlan, Mexico.

 What is life like in Mazatlan?